 What is AthenaHQ's ACE citation prediction engine?

 ACE (Athena Citation Engine) is a proprietary machine learning model trained on millions of AI search results that predicts the likelihood a piece of content will be cited by AI search engines.
 It analyzes on-page and off-page signals to estimate citation probability before you invest in content creation.
-As of June 2026, ACE is available only on the Enterprise plan ($2,000+/mo).
+Full ACE prediction is reserved for the custom-priced Enterprise tier; the paid Starter plan gets basic citation intelligence.
+It remains AthenaHQ's most distinctive feature and has no direct equivalent among the alternatives here.

 Which AthenaHQ alternative has the most AI search engine coverage?